Mobile menu toggle

 When will you be able to add your driver’s license or state ID to Apple Wallet on your iPhone?
 In the United States, it varies by where you live.
 It’s not up to Apple: Each state and territory maintains a completely independent registry of drivers and identification cards, so each one must independently pass legislation and implement digital IDs.

-If you live in Arizona, California, Colorado, Georgia, Hawaii, Iowa, Maryland, Montana, New Mexico, North Dakota, Ohio or Puerto Rico, you can do it today.
+If you live in Arizona, California, Colorado, Georgia, Hawaii, Illinois, Iowa, Maryland, Montana, New Mexico, North Dakota, Ohio, Puerto Rico or West Virginia, you can do it today.
 (Our guide will show you how to add your driver’s license to Apple Wallet.)
 Otherwise, check our map and lists below to see how likely your state is to let you add your ID to Apple Wallet, and when it might happen.

 By